Localization properties of the sparse Barrat-M\'ezard trap model: Results

 In Figure~\ref{niprscaling} we show the product $N I_2$ for a relatively high and low temperature. {From now on we will use $N$ to indicate the effective system size that we are exploring via PD unless otherwise stated.} The first feature that one notices is the non-monotonicity of $NI_2$ across the spectrum for both temperatures.
 As regards the $N$-dependence, for the higher temperature, we observe that the results saturate at moderate values of $N$ between $2^{13}$ and $2^{15}$ across most of the spectrum of eigenvalues.
 Close to the equilibrium state ($\lambda = 0$), however, we do not see saturation.
 This is consistent with the existence of \emph{mobility edges} at both ends of the spectrum where a localization transition occurs (see for instance, Ref.~\cite{margiotta2018spectral}).
 We also notice the peaks around the values $-\lambda \in \{ 1/3, 2/3 \}$, separated by a region with the lowest values of $NI_2$.
 This feature is intriguing and suggests that around the peaks, the relaxation modes have unique properties.
-We perform a more systematic analysis below. {In addition, we notice that for the lower temperature (Fig.~\ref{niprscaling} bottom), there is no saturation up to the highest $N$ considered, with further differences in behavior depending on the region of the spectrum.
-The figure suggests that the central region is closest to saturation, followed by the region of fast modes (high $|\lambda|$) and finally the region of slow modes. }
+We perform a more systematic analysis below. {In addition, we notice that for the lower temperature (Fig.~\ref{niprscaling} bottom), there is no saturation up to {$N=2^{17}$, in contrast with the high temperature case,} with further differences in behavior depending on the region of the spectrum. {The figure suggests that {at $N=2^{17}$} the central region is closest to saturation, followed by the region of fast modes (high $|\lambda|$) and finally the region of slow modes.} {{ For much larger values of $N=\{2^{32}, 2^{44}\}$, saturation across the full range of $\lambda$ is then observed.}} }

 We proceed with the estimation of the correlation volume $N_\xi$ for the same set of temperatures.
 Figure~\ref{corrscalingp} shows the results, which are derived from the same data used to generate Figure~\ref{niprscaling}.
 We observe again non-monotonic behaviour across the spectrum; the values of $N_\xi$ are smaller in absolute terms than those of $N I_2$, {and the $\lambda$-dependence is smoother} with a weaker peak structure, which we discuss separately below.
-Again saturation of $N_\xi$ {is not yet achieved for the largest $N$ in the low temperature case shown.}
+Again saturation of $N_\xi$ {is not yet achieved for} {$N = 2^{17}$} in the low temperature case shown{, but for large $N=\{2^{32}, 2^{44}\}$ saturation is visible across the whole spectrum of eigenvalues}.